survivejs/react-book/manuscript/01_webpack_compared.md

 ## Why Use Webpack?

 Why would you use Webpack over tools like Gulp or Grunt?
 It's not an either-or proposition.
 Webpack deals with the difficult problem of bundling, but there's so much more.
-I picked up Webpack because of its support for hot module replacement (HMR).
-This is a feature used by [react-hot-loader](https://github.com/gaearon/react-hot-loader).
+I picked up Webpack because of its support for **hot module replacement** (HMR).
+This is a feature used by [babel-plugin-react-transform](https://github.com/gaearon/babel-plugin-react-transform).
 I will show you later how to set it up.

 ### Hot Module Replacement